DamianCanteros/DamianCanteros/README.md

   <h2></h2>
   <h6>OBJECTIVES<br><br>
-  Develop myself in an environment of opportunities with an excellent climate<br> for work, learning, growth, expansion and challenging projects.<br> Share and learn as a team with great professionals and specialists.</h6>
+  Develop myself in an environment of opportunities with an excellent climate for work, learning, growth, expansion and challenging projects.
+  Share and learn as a team with great professionals and specialists.</h6>

   <h2></h2>